ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/tls/index.md

   # If you set 'redirect_cleartext_from' to a port number, HTTP traffic
   # to that port will be redirected to HTTPS traffic.
 Make sure that the
-  # port number you specify matches the port on which $productName$ is
+  # port number you specify matches the port on which Emissary is
   # listening!
   # redirect_cleartext_from: 8080